Discover Europe by bike!

 EuroVelo is a network of 17 long distance cycle routes connecting and uniting the whole European continent.
 The routes can be used by cycle tourists as well as by local people making daily journeys.
-EuroVelo currently comprises of 17 routes totalling over 90,000km of cycling itineraries.
+EuroVelo currently comprises of 17 routes totaling over 90,000km of cycling itineraries.

 The objectives the EuroVelo initiative are:

 - To ensure the implementation of very high quality European-grade cycle routes in all countries of Europe, carrying the best European practice across borders and harmonising standards;

 - To communicate the existence of these routes to decision makers and potential users, promote and market their use, and provide an important port of call for information about cycling in Europe;